 Rates of Telemental Health Use Among Rural Medicaid Enrollees: Associations with Telehealth Policy and Mental Health Access

-This study will use data from the 2011 Medicaid Analytic Extract (MAX) - a 20% random sample, stratified by state.
-Dependent variables will include type of telemental health service, telemental health user status, and number of telemental health claims per 100 target population members per year.
-Primary explanatory variables will include telehealth policies (e.g., provision of facility fee; restrictions on provision of services by out-of-state providers) and rurality.
-Covariates in multivariate models will include beneficiary characteristics such as age, gender, race, and severity of mental health diagnosis, as well as effects of state.
-Analyses will determine whether the relationships between telehealth policies and use rates differed depending on whether beneficiaries lived in rural versus urban areas.
+This study used data from the 2011 Medicaid Analytic eXtract (MAX) - a 20% random sample, stratified by state.
+Dependent variables included type of telemental health service, telemental health user status, and number of telemental health claims per 100 target population members per year.
+Primary explanatory variables included telehealth policies (e.g., provision of facility fee; restrictions on provision of services by out-of-state providers) and rurality.
+Covariates in multivariate models included beneficiary characteristics such as age, gender, race, and severity of mental health diagnosis, as well as effects of state.
+Analyses determined whether the relationships between telehealth policies and use rates differed depending on whether beneficiaries lived in rural versus urban areas.